patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 }
 ```

-### Sortable - responsive
+### Sortable - custom control

 Sorting a table may also be controlled with a toolbar.
-This is useful for small screen sizes, when the table will responsively shrink into a compact form that displays column headers per row and selecting a column header will not work to sort a table.
-This toolbar item may also be hidden at large screen sizes and only displayed when the screen size is small.
+This toolbar item may also be hidden at large screen sizes and only displayed when the screen size is small to support responsive tables.

 ```js
 import React from 'react';